-- Legally required standby systems and optional standby systems can be on the same transfer switch, but emergency power systems must have their own [700.6(D)]. - (C) Automatic Transfer Switch.
-Automatic transfer switches must be electrically operated, mechanically held, and listed for emergency use.
-Figure 701-2
+Legally required standby systems and optional standby systems can be on the same transfer switch, but emergency power systems must have their own [700.6(D)].
+(C) Automatic Transfer Switch.
+Automatic transfer switches must be listed for emergency use. ►Figure 701-3

-Figure 701-2

-701.7 Signs

-(A) Mandated Standby.
-A sign must be placed at the service-entrance equipment indicating type and location of on-site legally required standby power sources.
-Figure 701-3
+▶Figure 701-3 (D) Documentation.
+The short-circuit current rating of the transfer equipment must be field marked on the exterior of the transfer equipment.
+701.7 Signs (A) Mandated Standby.
+A sign must be placed at the service-entrance equipment indicating the type and location of each on-site legally required standby power source. ▶ Figure 701-4

+Figure 701-4

 Part II.
 Circuit Wiring

 701.10 Wiring

-Legally required standby system wiring is permitted to occupy the same raceways, cables, boxes, and cabinets with other general wiring.
+Legally required standby system wiring can occupy the same raceways, cables, boxes, and cabinets with other general wiring.

-Figure 701-3

 Part III.
 Sources of Power

 701.12 General Requirements

 If the normal supply fails, legally required standby power must be available within 60 seconds.
-The supply system for the legally required standby power supply must be one of the following:
+The supply system for the legally required standby power supply must be any of the following:

 (B) Generator Set.

-- (1) Prime Mover-Driven.
-A generator approved by the authority having jurisdiction and sized in accordance with 701.4 must have the means to automatically start the prime mover on failure of the normal service. - (2) Internal Combustion Engines as Prime Movers.
-If internal combustion engines are used as the prime mover, an on-site fuel supply must be provided for not less than 2 hours of full-demand operation of the system.
-Figure 701-4 - (5) Outdoor Generator Sets.
-If a generator located outdoors is equipped with a readily accessible disconnecting means located within sight of the building, in accordance with 445.18, an additional disconnecting means isn't required on or at the building for the generator feeder conductors that serve or pass through the building.
-Figure 701-5 Author's Comment:
+(1) Prime Mover-Driven.
+A generator approved by the authority having jurisdiction and sized in accordance with 701.4 must have the means to automatically start the prime mover on failure of the normal service.
+(2) Internal Combustion Engines as Prime Movers.
+If internal combustion engines are used as the prime mover, an on-site fuel supply must be provided for not less than 2 hours of full-demand operation of the system. ▶Figure 701-5

+▶ Figure 701-5 (5) Outdoor Generator Sets.
+If a generator located outdoors is equipped with a readily accessible disconnect located within sight of the building, in accordance with 445.18, an additional disconnect isn't required on or at the building for the generator feeder conductors that serve or pass through the building. ▶Figure 701-6

+Author's Comment:
-According to Article 100, "within sight" means that it's visible and not more than 50 ft from one to the other.

-Figure 701-4 - (C) Uninterruptible Power Supplies.
-Uninterruptible power supplies serving as the legally required standby power source must comply with 701.12(A) and (B). - (D) Separate Service.
-If approved by the authority having jurisdiction, an additional service installed in accordance with Article 230 is per-

-Figure 701-5 mitted to serve as a legally required source of power.
-Figure 701-6
+According to Article 100, "Within Sight" means that it's visible and not more than 50 ft from one to the other.
+(C) Uninterruptible Power Supplies.
+Uninterruptible power supplies serving as the legally required standby power source must comply with 701.12(A) and (B).
+(D) Separate Service.
+If approved by the authority having jurisdiction, an additional service installed in accordance with Article 230 can serve as a legally required source of power. ▶ Figure 701-7